ishani-ss/Large-Multimodal-Model-Experimentation/README.md

 # Large Multimodal Model Experimentation
-This repository has been set up to contain research and experimentation on Large Multimodal Models on HuggingFace.
-More content to come.
+This repository has been set up to contain research and experimentation on Large Multimodal Models.